-If you wish to make your own titles for your Ciné-Kodak pictures, it will be found that the method described below is quite satisfactory.
+If you wish to make your own titles for your Ciné-Kodak pictures, it will be found that the method described on the opposite page is simple and quite satisfactory.

-For each title obtain a piece of black cardboard (121⁄2x17 inches) and either write or print the title on it with a small brush and white ink, being careful that the letters do not come closer than one and a half inches from the edge of the card.
-The most satisfactory results are obtained when the capital letters are made about three-quarters of an inch high and the small letters about half an inch.
+For each title obtain a piece of black cardboard (9 x 11 inches) and either write or print the title on it with a small brush and white ink, being careful that the letters do not come closer than one and a half inches from the edge of the card.
+The most satisfactory results are obtained when the capital letters are made about five-eighths of an inch high and the small letters about three-eighths of an inch.

 When the ink is dry, tack the title card securely to a wall outdoors, in the direct sunlight.
-Place the Ciné-Kodak with the front thirty inches from the card, and level with the center of the title.
+Place the Ciné-Kodak with the front twenty-four inches from the card, and level with the center of the title.
 Mark a point in ink exactly in the center of the Sight Finder lens 30, Fig. 1, page 5.
-Frame the title by aiming the Ciné-Kodak so that a pencil mark four inches above the center of the title appears above and just touching the ink spot on the finder lens.
+Frame the title by aiming the Ciné-Kodak so that a pencil mark two and a half inches above the center of the title appears above and just touching the ink spot on the finder lens.
 In doing this, look as nearly as possible through the center of the sight 31, Fig. 1, page 5.
 Erase the pencil mark on the title before photographing, but do not move the title or the camera.
 The Reflecting Finder will not include exactly what will be in the picture when the subject is so close to the lens, therefore, it must not be used for framing the title.
-Set the lens diaphragm at f.11.
+Set the focusing scale at two feet, and the lens diaphragm at f.11.

-To make the exposure, turn on the motor of the Ciné-Kodak, allowing about one second exposure for each word in the title.
-In no case should the exposure be less than three seconds.
+Make an exposure, allowing about one second for each word in the title, never less than three seconds for a title.